 I initially respected this person because he/she immediately told me that she is trans-gender.
 The conversation was respectful, short, and conclusive.
 I unmatched with her/him.

-But then she/he had to try match with me again, about a month later.
+But then she/he had to try match with me again, using different photos, about a month later.
 That wasn’t very amusing.
 That was getting a bit silly.

 I have laughed about these experiences, and I will continue to laugh about these experiences.
 But they are concerning to some extent because complacency breeds contempt sometimes, and I really think that some of these people that I have mentioned were in danger of putting themselves in some danger, had I been a different type of personality.